geohackweek/GoogleEarthEngine/_episodes/01-introduction.md

   - A [Data Users Guide](https://storage.googleapis.com/global-surface-water/downloads_ancillary/DataUsersGuidev2.pdf) describing the dataset in detail.

 ***
-> Celebrity Use Case 3: Global Travel Times
+> **Celebrity Use Case 3: Global Travel Times**

 The Oxford Malaria Atlas Project, the European Commission’s Joint Research Centre, and the University of Twente teamed up to create a map of travel times from any point in the world to the nearest urban center.
-This work can pinpont areas with little access to services in order to inform policy decisions about serv
+This work can pinpont areas with little access to services in order to inform public health efforts and policy decisions.

-- [A global map of travel time to cities to assess inequalities in accessibility in 2015](https://www.nature.com/articles/nature25181) - The original paper published in *Nature* that maps travel time to the nearest densely population area from any spot on the globe.
+- [A global map of travel time to cities to assess inequalities in accessibility in 2015](https://www.nature.com/articles/nature25181) - The original paper published in *Nature* describing the distribution of travel times to the nearest densely population area from any spot on the globe.

 - The [website](https://map.ox.ac.uk/research-project/accessibility_to_cities/) published in conjunction with the paper